-John Toll, ASC reading the lighting set up of a scene
+John Toll, ASC reading the lighting set up

 FIRST NOTION.
 ABC OF PHOTOGRAPHY.

 A light meter is a device used to measure the amount of light.
 In still photography and cinematography, a light meter is often used to determine the proper exposure for a photograph or footage.
 Typically a light meter will include a computer, either digital or analog, which allows the photographer or cinematographer to determine which ISO, shutter speed, F stop or T stop should be selected for an optimum exposure, given to a certain lighting situation, film speed or digital sensor sensitivity.
-The light meters we are referring on this article are all hand-held light meters.
-Light meters are also used in the fields of scenic design and architectural lighting design to determine the optimum light levels for a scene or the amount of light or optimum illumination falling into or reflecting from the facade or any specific part of a building or architectural structure.

-The Spectra® Professional® IV-A is an advanced digital
+The Spectra® Professional® IV-A is an advanced digital exposure meter for

-exposure meter for motion picture video and digital
+motion picture film and digital cinematography

-has received Technical Academy (OSCAR), Engineering Emmy
+The IV-A has received a Technical Academy Award, an Engineering Emmy and numerous other international awards.

 In order to accomplish the correct measurements needed by a lighting designer working on a theater scene or a concert, or by a photographer on a fashion shoot or by a cinematographer recreating a Noir genre scene, the leading lighting metering manufacturers have designed specialized lighting measuring devices applicable to the different fields of work.
 Today there are many types of light meters used in the general field of consumer and industrial lighting.
 Some of the light meters are made to read measured lighting levels in different values (footcandles/candelas/lumens), but all provide the proper exposure (F stop) or the proper illumination read-out (footcandles or lumens) by manufacturer's specifications on falling or reflecting light (incident/ reflected) into a surface whether the surface is an animated or inanimate object.